 Theorem.
 If the domain A is infinite, then a sentence S of the language L is correct in A if and only if S is deducible from T and the sentences saying that the number of elements of A is not any finite number.

 The class of all individuals is infinite (Tarski asserts), so the theorem applies when A is this class.
 And in this case Tarski has no inhibitions about saying not just ‘correct in A’ but ‘true’; so we have our truth definition.

 The method we have described revolves almost entirely around removing existential quantifiers from the beginnings of formulas; so it is known as the method of quantifier elimination.
 It is not as far as you might think from the two standard definitions.
 In all cases Tarski assigns to each formula, by induction on the complexity of formulas, a description of the class of assignments that satisfy the formula.
 In the two previous truth definitions this class is described directly; in the quantifier elimination case it is described in terms of a boolean combination of formulas of a simple kind.

 At around the same time as he was writing the 1933 paper, Tarski gave a truth definition by quantifier elimination for the first-order language of the field of real numbers.
-In his 1931 paper it appears only as an interesting way of characterising the relations definable by formulas.
+In his 1931 paper it appears only as an interesting way of characterising the set of relations definable by formulas.
 Later he gave a fuller account, emphasising that his method provided not just a truth definition but an algorithm for determining which sentences about the real numbers are true and which are false.

 In 1933 Tarski assumed that the formal languages that he was dealing with had two kinds of symbol (apart from punctuation), namely constants and variables.
 The constants included logical constants, but also any other terms of fixed meaning.
 The variables had no independent meaning and were simply part of the apparatus of quantification.